dariopellegrini/kdone-website/privacy_preferences.md

    ]
 }
 ```
-- `privacy/me`, PATCH which let users update their privacy with the same body used with privacy preferences creation request.
+- `privacy/me`, PATCH which lets users update their privacy with the same body used with privacy preferences creation request.
 - `privacy/me`, GET which gives the list of paragraphs with the current user responses.
-- `user/privacy/filled`, GET which respond 204 if user has already compiled privacy or 423 if user has not compiled privacy yet.
+- `user/privacy/filled`, GET which respond 204 if the user has already compiled privacy or 423 if the user has not compiled privacy yet.